evolbioinfo/goalign/docs/commands/subset.md

 ### subset
 Take a subset of sequences from the input alignment

-It takes an alignment and a set of sequence names, and prints the alignments corresponding to sequence names.
+It takes an alignment and a set of sequence names, and prints the alignments corresponding to sequence names

 There are two ways of specifying sequence names:
 1) Via `-f` option; file should be formated with one sequence name per line and or coma separated.
 If the file contains names that do not exist in the alignment, they won't be taken into account.